 Generating Test Reports

-Test Reports are the evidence of Testing, TestLink provides built-in feature to generate test reports in various formats such as HTML, MS Word, MS Excel, OpenOffice Writer and OpenOffice Calc.
+Test Reports are the evidence of Testing, TestLink provides a built-in feature to generate test reports in various formats such as HTML, MS Word, MS Excel, OpenOffice Writer and OpenOffice Calc.

 This section explains how to generate a Test report in TestLink.
 Follow these steps to generate a test report: